-Using Cloud Better Than Greening Your Own ICT Ops
+Using Cloud Better Than Greening Your Own ICT Ops?

-A Microsoft/Accenture/WSP report compared three applications used in-cloud and on-premises.
-"Though large organizations can lower energy use and emissions by addressing some of these factors in their own data centers, providers of public cloud infrastructure are best positioned to reduce the environmental impact of IT because of their scale."
-The report compared application use in three different sizes of enterprises, with smaller ones showing the greatest relative benefits:
+Said Microsoft in 2010,"Though large organizations can lower energy use and emissions by addressing some of these factors in their own data centers, providers of public cloud infrastructure are best positioned to reduce the environmental impact of IT because of their scale."
+The 2011 report compared application use in three different sizes of enterprises, with smaller ones showing the greatest relative benefits:

 The analysis suggests that, on average across the different applications, typical carbon emission reductions by deployment size are: